“Are hiccups in babies Normal?”

 We all experience hiccups several times in our whole life.
 Baby hiccups are also absolutely normal thing and are observed in all newborn babies.
 It is nothing to be alarmed about.
 In fact, hiccups can even occur while the baby is in the mommy’s womb.

 In maximum cases, babies have hiccups after a feed.
 Hiccups occur frequently in babies who are under six months old and might last for a minute or even an hour.
-In accordance to doctors, hiccups are basically caused because of repetitive contractions of the diaphragm and also because the organs of an infant are immature and require some time to develop.
+In accordance with doctors, the reason for hiccups in babies are hiccups are basically caused because of repetitive contractions of the diaphragm and also because the organs of an infant are immature and require some time to develop.
 And as the baby grows, organs start to develop and the frequency of hiccups is decreased.

-The main reasons for hiccups in babies or contraction of the diaphragm
+The main reason for hiccups in babies or contraction of the diaphragm

 - Sudden Temperature Change: Babies respond to sudden temperature change very quickly.
 When babies are exposed to extreme cold, they start to hiccups.